 Can home schools participate in this program?

 Absolutely.
 Remember that children under 5 years old are not permitted to attend.
+Home Schools will be required to prepay for their attendance by phone at 435-554-7065 at least 7 days before the performance.

 Where are events located?